hpcaitech/ColossalAI/applications/Chat/README.md

 - [Citations](#citations)
 - [Licenses](#licenses)
 ---
-## What is Coati ?
+## What is ColossalChat and Coati ?

+ColossalChat is the project to implement LLM with RLHF, powered by the Colossal-AI project.

+Coati stands for `ColossalAI Talking Intelligence`.
+It is the name for the module implemented in this project and is also the name of the large language model developed by the ColossalChat project.

-Coati is a large language model developed by Colossal-AI, which is also a unified large language model framework that has implemented the following functions
+The Coati package provides a unified large language model framework that has implemented the following functions
 - Supports comprehensive large-model training acceleration capabilities for ColossalAI, without requiring knowledge of complex distributed training algorithms
 - Supervised datasets collection
 - Supervised insturcts fine-tuning